rjrjr/TTT/README.md

 - A clean pattern for creating presenters (aka [workflows](https://square.github.io/workflow/glossary/#workflow-instance), if you're familiar with [Square Workflow](https://square.github.io/workflow/)) via DI -- Molelcule examples offer no guidance there, Presenter interface is my own

-- Demonstrating including event handlers directly on model structs ([renderings](https://square.github.io/workflow/glossary/#rendering)) so that they're self contained -- [Molecule examples](https://github.com/cashapp/molecule/blob/0.4.0/sample/src/main/java/com/example/molecule/CounterActivity.kt#L41) and Cash team idiom is to instead use Event classes, and provide support for a Flow based event collector to be managed by feature code and provided as an argument to each presenter function.
+- Demonstrating including event handlers directly on model structs ([renderings](https://square.github.io/workflow/glossary/#rendering)) so that they're self contained -- [Molecule examples](https://github.com/cashapp/molecule/blob/0.4.0/sample/src/main/java/com/example/molecule/CounterActivity.kt#L41) and Cash team idiom is to instead use Event classes, and Molecule provides support for a [Flow based event collector](https://github.com/cashapp/molecule/blob/0.4.0/sample/src/main/java/com/example/molecule/view.kt#L22) to be managed by feature code and provided as an argument to each presenter function.

 - Demonstrating how the self contained renderings allow generic containers to function.
 In Cash, every container is hand built, has to know the types of its subviews